 After college, Cassie lived in Los Angeles and New York where she worked at various entertainment magazines and even some rather suspect tabloids.
 She started working on her YA novel, City of Bones, in 2004, inspired by the urban landscape of Manhattan, her favorite city.

 In 2007, the first book in the Mortal Instruments series, City of Bones, introduced the world to Shadowhunters.
 The Mortal Instruments concluded in 2014, and includes City of Ashes, City of Glass, City of Fallen Angels, City of Lost Souls, and City of Heavenly Fire.
 She also created a prequel series, inspired by A Tale of Two Cities and set in Victorian London.
 This series, The Infernal Devices, follows bookworm Tessa Gray as she discovers the London Institute in Clockwork Angel, Clockwork Prince, and Clockwork Princess.

-Other books in the Shadowhunters series include The Bane Chronicles, Tales from the Shadowhunter Academy, and The Shadowhunter’s Codex.
+Other books in the Shadowhunters series include The Dark Artifices series, The Eldest Curses series, The Last Hours series, Ghosts of the Shadow Market, The Bane Chronicles, Tales from the Shadowhunter Academy, and The Shadowhunter’s Codex.

 Her books have more than 36 million copies in print worldwide and have been translated into more than thirty-five languages.
 Visit her at CassandraClare.com.